About Lookup Table blocks

 -

-No analytical expression exists, but the relationship has been determined empirically.
+There is no analytical expression, but the dependence has been determined empirically.

-Engee provides a wide variety of lookup table blocks, each designed for a specific type of application.
-The following sections describe the various offerings, suggest which lookup table is most appropriate for your application, and explain how to interact with the various lookup table blocks.
+Engee provides a wide selection of lookup table blocks, each of which is designed for a specific type of application.
+The following sections describe the various suggestions, suggest choosing the search table that is most suitable for your application, and explain how to interact with various blocks of search tables.